udayarora902/la-fetch/readme.md

 ### Task Management

 - Admins can create, assign, update, and delete tasks
-- Users can view tasks
+- Users can view all tasks
 - Users can update **only tasks assigned to them**
-- Task lifecycle: `pending → in_progress → completed`
+- Task lifecycle:

+  - `pending`
+  - `in_progress`
+  - `completed`

-- Strict ObjectId validation for all task routes
+- Strict UUID validation for all task routes

 ---